Angielo04/Programas-educacion-superior/PowerBI/README.md

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](dashboard_1.png)

 **Tendencia:** Permite ver la tendencia de cantidad de programas inscritos por año en un gráfico de Línea.
-Se pueden aplicar filtros por origen y por caracter de los programas de educación superior.También muestra el Top los Departamentos con más programas acreditados.
+Se pueden aplicar filtros por origen y por caracter de los programas de educación superior.
+También muestra el Top los Departamentos con más programas acreditados.

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](dashboard_2.png)